 Keeping Your Shower Drain Clean: How to Prevent Clogs in Bathtub and Shower Drains and Clear Minor Blockages

-A clogged shower or bathtub drain can be extremely frustrating.
-Learn about the common causes of shower drain blockages and how to prevent them with a few simple precautions.
-If you already have a clog, there are a few simple methods you can use keep your shower drain running smoothly.
-By maintaining your bathroom drains, you can prevent costly sewer line and water damage problems down the road.
+Most of us use our showers every day, so it’s extremely frustrating when the shower drain is clogged.
+Most problems with a bathtub not draining properly involve a clog in the shower drain itself, but it could indicate a bigger problem.
+From buying a hair catcher for a shower drain to clearing a bathtub drain clog, we cover the ins and outs of dealing with a clogged bathroom drain.
+We’ll look at the common causes of shower drain clogs and how to prevent them with a few simple precautions.
+If you already have a clog, there are a few simple methods you can use to clear a clogged shower drain.
+By maintaining your bath drains, you can prevent costly sewer line and water damage problems down the road.

-Hair: Hair is one of the most common causes of clogs in shower and bathtub drains.
-Although you might expect hair to flow smoothly down the drain, the opposite is true.
-Hair often becomes tangled, acting like a net.
+Hair is one of the most common things to clog a shower drain.
+Although you might expect hair to flow smoothly down bathtub drains, the exact opposite is true.
+Hair gets tangled and acts as a net.
 This can lead to a build-up of more hair and even soap particles in your drain pipes.

-Unintended Items: After hair, the most common thing to clog a shower drain are items accidentally sent down the drain.
+After hair, the most common things that clog a shower drain are items accidentally sent down the drain.
 Soap and shampoo bottle caps, parts to razors, and kids toys are the most common, but anything has the potential for causing a clog.

 Preventing Shower Drain Clogs

-Plunger: The plunger isn’t just for the toilet.
-Plungers may see low tech, but they are one of the best tools for resolving small clogs.
+The plunger isn’t just for the toilet.
+While plungers may see low tech, they are the best tool for resolving small drain clogs.
 They create upward suction and downward pressure that helps to loosen clogs and flush them down the drain.
 It’s important that you form a good seal between the plunger and the drain.
 Apply petroleum jelly to the rim of the plunger if you can’t get a good seal around the drain.
 Plunge until the drain runs smoothly.

 If you shower or bathtub is still clogged after trying the above steps, we recommend that you contact a professional plumber.
 Without proper attention, a shower drain clog may cause costly sewer line problems in the future.
 A plumber will be able to quickly locate and resolve the problem, saving you time and preventing costly plumbing, sewage cleanup, or water damage repairs in the future.